Current position:

 Research project (2013-2016): Transnational Radio Encounters (TRE) IP 4 International Services Between Expats, Empire and Education

-- Board member and former president, Studienkreis Rundfunk und Geschichte
+- former board member and president, Studienkreis Rundfunk und Geschichte

 Education: